jag-eagle-technology/GaLOPDevTutorial/step5.md

-1. Follow the instructions at https://developers.arcgis.com/javascript/latest/display-your-location/#find-your-geolocation starting at the "Find Your GeoLocation" section to display your current location on the map (adding the javascript into your map.js file)
+1. Follow the instructions at https://developers.arcgis.com/javascript/latest/display-your-location/#find-your-geolocation starting at the "Find Your GeoLocation" section to display your current location on the map (adding the javascript into your map.js file).
+When finished commit your changes!
 2. Add the elevation profile widget to your map (see https://developers.arcgis.com/javascript/latest/sample-code/widgets-elevation-profile/ for sample code):
    a. in your map.js file, import the widget and the ElevationLayer class:
    ```